Meta-analysis of Censored Adverse Events: Simulation

 \subsection{Settings}

+The total number of studies for each probability level of AE incidence is fixed at 10 ($J = 10$) to reflect the typical number of studies in a meta-analysis for subgroups.
+We also consider $J =$ 25 and 50 as comparisons.
+The outcome of interest, the number of AEs for each study, is generated from a binomial distribution with the number of patients ($n = 100$) and probability of events ($p = 0.2, 0.05$, and $0.01$, respectively).
+The probability of incidence is designed to cover the typical range of the probability levels of AE incidence. {The data generation incorporates heterogeneity between studies into the incidence probability of AE. } {To be specific, the coefficient of study effect was generated from a normal distribution at mean 0 and standard deviation of 0.2.}

-To assess the performance of the proposed model that incorporates both observed and censored data, we consider four scenarios: (1) no censoring; (2) low percentage (40\%) of censoring for all drugs; (3) high percentage (80\%) of censoring for all drugs; and (4) mixed percentage of censoring, which suggests no censoring for Drug 1, 40\% for Drug 2, and 80\% for Drug 3.
-In Scenario 1, the number of events for all studies are fully observed.
-In the other scenarios (Scenarios 2-4), which include censored observations, data with low incidence are censored to mimic real-world cases, where low and zero events are often censored.
-Therefore, in Scenario 2, we treat the 40\% of AE data with low incidence as censored data and the 60\% of AE data that have a relatively higher incidence as observed data.
-Similarly, in Scenario 3, in order to stress test the robustness of estimation in a more extreme case of censoring, 80\% of AE data with low incidence are treated as censored and the remaining 20\% are treated as observed.
-Lastly, in Scenario 4, which is more comprehensive, all studies corresponding to Drug 1, the top 60\% of studies corresponding to Drug 2, and the top 20\% of studies corresponding to Drug 3 are treated as observed data, and the remaining studies for each drug are treated as censored data.
-Such an unbalanced case of censoring for different drugs can illustrate the real performance of odds ratio (OR) estimation, when similar biased effects in incidence estimation can no longer be canceled out in OR estimation.
+To assess the performance of the proposed model that incorporates both observed and censored data, we consider {{six}} scenarios: (1) no censoring; (2) a low percentage (20\%) of {left-}censoring for {all three incidence levels}; (3) a {moderate} percentage (40\%) of {left-}censoring; (4) a high percentage (60\%) of {left-}censoring; {(5) a low/moderate percentage (20\%/40\%) of right-censoring; and (6) a moderate percentage (40\%) of left-censoring with a low percentage (20\%) of right censoring}.
+In Scenario 1, the number of events for all studies is fully observed.
+In Scenarios 2, 3 and 4, which include observations {that could only be informatively left-censored for zero and low incidence counts} to mimic real-world cases.
+Therefore, in Scenario 2, we treat the 20\% of AE data with {the lowest observed} incidence as censored data and the 80\% of AE data that have a higher incidence as observed data.
+Similarly, in Scenario 3, in order to stress test the robustness of estimation in a more extreme case of censoring, 40\% of AE data with low incidence are treated as censored and the remaining 60\% are treated as observed. {Lastly, in Scenario 4, the top 40\% of studies are treated as observed data, and the remaining 60\% are treated as censored data.} {Accordingly, the study-specific left-censored cutoff value is selected from the sorted outcomes in a descending order based on the percentage of left-censoring after data generation.
+For example, in the scenario of 60\% left-censoring, the cutoff value corresponds to the $((1-60\%)J + 1)^{th}$ outcome among sorted values.} {However, the right-censoring in AE reporting is a different censoring mechanism (e.g., the reporting of grade 2 or higher AEs rather than all-grade AEs) and likely from the random selection of studies.
+Therefore, in Scenario 5, 20\% of studies are randomly treated as right-censored; in Scenario 6, 40\% of AE data with low incidence are treated as left-censored data first and then randomly selecting one third of the remaining 60\% (e.g., 20\% among all) of data as right-censored.} {The study-specific right-censored cutoff value is generated from a binomial distribution by assuming the probability of grade 2 or higher AE is 50\% of all-grade AE incidence.}